tumblr/genesis/testenv/README.md

 * http sinatra application run by unicorn
 * named (not used?)

-target startup details:
+### Target startup details:

-The following details have a line of descriptiove text, details on what the bootbox service does, and other files under puppet/ which are involed
+The following details have a line of descriptive text, details on what the bootbox service does, and other files under puppet/ which are involed
 1. VirtualBox iPXE asks dhcp what to do dhcpd says load /tftpboot/undionly.kpxe from @genesis_ipaddress via tftp dhcp server.pp dhcpd.conf.erb